 Onions are a good source of important vitamins, minerals, and health-protective plant nutrients called phytochemicals.
 "Research shows that eating onions may help reduce heart disease risk factors, such as high blood pressure, elevated triglyceride levels and inflammation".

 Onions are also a good source of quercetin, a powerful antioxidant and natural antihistamine.
 Onions are generally a safe food if you have Histamine Intolerance.
 To be safe, pass on finishing your roasted onions with Balsamic unless you are well managed.
 They still taste terrific.
 Read more about the health benefits of onions here.

 But what to do with my one onion languishing in my pantry?
 Roast it.
 For me, the first answer always seems to be roasting.
 I cut up the onion and tossed it with olive oil, salt, pepper and my beloved granulated garlic that goes on everything.
 Into the oven went the onion, alongside a chicken roasting for dinner.

-The edges of the onion had turned a deep brown, even black in places, caramelized from the high heat of the oven.
+The edges of the onions had turned a deep brown, caramelized from the heat of the oven.
 Roasting turns a normally pungent, eye-watering, mascara-smearing onion into something as sweet as candy.
 Yes, I see you looking at me with doubt and skepticism.
 Trust me.
 You must make these.

-As I pulled the casserole dish from the oven, the sweet smell wafted up to my nose, making me smile.
+As I pulled the casserole dish from the oven, the sweet smell wafted up to my nose.
 I knew these were going to taste great.
-I tossed the onions with a little balsamic and fresh chopped thyme.
+I tossed the onions with a little good Balsamic and fresh chopped thyme.

 You can use either regular Balsamic vinegar or take it one step further.
 Make Balsamic syrup.
 This handy little condiment is always in a squeeze bottle by my stove for such uses.
 For how to make Balsamic syrup, read this post.